• Skip to main content

 How to Increase Intensity

-You have to reduce your rest time between sets or increase the weight to up the intensity.
+To increase the intensity, you can reduce your rest time between sets or increase the weight.

 Otherwise, you could lose your form, and only one careless deadlift can result in any one of the common deadlift injuries.